Akinyemibolatito/Hotel-resevation-dataset/README.md

 Entire process flow
 # Hotel-resevation-dataset
-The hotel reservation dataset offers a detailed exploration of booking dynamics, customer behaviors, and revenue patterns The hotel reservation dataset offers a detailed exploration of booking dynamics, customer behaviors, and revenue patterns within the hospitality industry.
+The hotel reservation dataset offers a detailed exploration of booking dynamics, customer behaviors, and revenue patterns within the hospitality industry.
 Spanning a timeframe from 2015 to 2017, the dataset encompasses diverse dimensions of hotel operations, shedding light on occupancy rates, pricing dynamics, booking channels, room types, and cancellation trends.

 1. Average Daily Rate (ADR) Trends: